vtex/shoreline/packages/site/documentation/components/text-area.md

 ### Invalid

-You can indicate to user that they input a invalid value by defining the `error` property.
+You can indicate to users that they had input an invalid value by defining the `error` property.
 You should, also define the `errorMessage` property, so the user can know what's the error is about.

 ```jsx
 function Example() {